GoogleChrome/developer.chrome.com/site/en/docs/web-platform/chrome-variations/index.md

 Using Chrome Variations to provide control over activation of a new feature is particularly useful for anything that might be more risky in some way, or that might affect performance.

-Chrome Variations can enable a new feature to be rolled out to a subset of users, and then Chrome engineers can check for differences in performance or look at other types of feedback from the variation group.
+Chrome Variations enable us to roll out a new feature to a subset of users.
+Then, Chrome engineers can check for differences in performance or look at other types of feedback from the variation group.

 ### Deactivate a feature

-Chrome Variations can be used as a safety mechanism to turn off a feature—although this only happens rarely.
+Chrome Variations can be used as a safety mechanism to turn off a feature—although this happens rarely.

 For example, a new networking feature might become subject to a denial-of-service attack.
-Chrome Variations can be used to quickly turn off a feature like that, since the Chrome Variations configuration is downloaded every 30 minutes, and settings are activated every time you restart Chrome.
-By contrast, simply updating Chrome and waiting for the new version to be propagated to billions of users would be much slower.
+Chrome Variations can be used to quickly turn off a feature like that, as the Chrome Variations configuration is downloaded every 30 minutes and settings are activated every time you restart Chrome.
+By contrast, updating Chrome and waiting for the new version to be propagated to billions of users would be much slower.

 ### Try changes to a feature